akshatkumar90/numpy/REDME.md

-# This is featrue 2
+# This is featrue 2nd
+# This is main